 Your vet should also test your pet for parasites annually, including heartworms and intestinal worms, even when your pet is on broad-spectrum, year-round heartworm prevention .
 Unless you test for heartworms, you won’t know your dog is infected until they’re very sick.
 And while humans can’t get heartworms, intestinal worms can be passed to people, especially children, so regular testing protects your whole family.

-Basic blood work should be checked annually as part of routine pet health care.
+Basic blood work should also be checked annually as part of routine pet health care.
 Blood work evaluates organ function and may detect changes before your pet shows symptoms of illness.
-Making small modifications to your pet’s at- home care in response blood work can delay or even prevent many serious illnesses.
+Making small modifications to your pet’s at-home care in response to blood work can delay or even prevent many serious illnesses.

-Preventative care for senior pets is more frequent, with examination recommended every 6 months.
-If this seems like a lot, consider that it’ is equivalent to a person seeing their doctor every 2 or 3 years.
+Wellness care for senior dogs and cats should be more frequent – they may even need an examination every six months.
+It might seem like a lot, but remember it’s the equivalent of a human seeing their doctor every 2 or 3 years.

-Typically at a wellness exam, your pet will be checked in by a veterinary assistant, just like a nurse would see you first at your doctor’s office.
+Typically at a wellness exam, your pet will be checked in by a veterinary assistant.
 This includes checking weight, temperature, and heart rate.
-The assistant will then get some background information from you about how your pet has been, and will collect any samples such as feces, blood, and urine for testing.
+The assistant will then get some background information from you about how your pet has been, and will collect any samples such as faeces, blood, and urine for testing.
 Starting these tests before the veterinarian starts your pet’s examination helps reduce the time you spend in the clinic.

-Next, your pet’s doctor will examine your furry friend from nose to toes and beyond.
-Your veterinarian will listen to your pet’s heart and lungs, examine their eyes, ears, and mouth, and feel each joint move.
+Next, your pet’s veterinarian will examine your furry friend from nose to toes and beyond.
+They’ll listen to your pet’s heart and lungs, examine their eyes, ears, and mouth, and feel each joint move.
 Your veterinarian will also feel for any lumps and bumps and make note of any abnormalities in the fur or skin.
-Your vet will also evaluate your pet’s behavior in the exam room and may watch him walk down the hallway.
+Your vet will also evaluate your pet’s behaviour in the exam room and may watch him walk down the hallway.

-Your veterinarian will also ask you about any lifestyle changes, such as new family members, because that might mean your pet needs different vaccines or a different choice of parasite prevention.
-Your vet will make recommendations for the next year, including diet, weight management, dental health, and parasite control.
+Your veterinarian may also ask you about any lifestyle changes, such as new family members, as it could mean your pet needs different vaccines or a different choice of parasite prevention.
+Your vet will make recommendations for the year to come, including diet, weight management, dental health, and parasite prevention.

-Pet Insurance generally doesn’t cover preventative care costs.
-It more typically covers some or all of the cost of treating unexpected illness or injury.
-Since they’re unexpected, they’re difficult to budget for.
+Pet Insurance generally doesn’t cover preventative or wellness care costs.
+Instead, it’s there to cover some or all of the cost of treating unexpected illness or injury.

-But some companies do offer wellness add-ons that reimburse pet parents for the costs of preventative care.
+However, some companies do offer wellness add-ons that reimburse pet parents for the costs of preventative care.
 These plans often include an annual exam, parasite testing, and vaccinations, and some may cover part or all of the cost of annual dental cleaning.
-Pet wellness plans may even include monthly parasite prevention.

-Insurance policies and wellness plans may be purchased individually or as a package to provide full protection for your pet.
-With so many options, it’s critical to understand what kind of plan you’re purchasing and what it includes.
+Pet insurance policies and wellness plans may be purchased individually or as a package to provide full protection for your pet.
+With so many options, it’s important to understand what kind of plan you’re purchasing and what it includes.